Saunders Nursing Drug Handbook 2017 - Elsevier eBook on VitalSource, 1st Edition

 Elsevier eBook on VitalSource

-Arm yourself with all the latest information on more than 1,000 generic and 4,000 trade name drugs.
-With its alphabetical organization and user-friendly design, Saunders Nursing Drug Handbook 2017 gives you all the expert drug information you need right in the palm of your hand.
-In addition to its detailed and thoroughly updated drug coverage (including Black Box Alerts), this convenient handbook also includes the precautionary information nurses need to provide safer patient care — such as guidance on clinical priorities in the practice setting and IV drug administration.
-No other drug handbook on the market more perfectly meets the practicing nurse’s needs as Saunders Nursing Drug Handbook 2017!
+Arm your nursing students with all the latest information on more than 1,000 generic and 4,000 trade name drugs.
+As the go-to reference for combination drugs and black box alerts, Saunders Nursing Drug Handbook 2017 gives students instant access to expert drug content and the precautionary information they need to provide safer patient care.
+IV drug administration, guidance on clinical priorities in the practice setting, nursing implications, and alphabetical organization are just the beginning.
+No other drug handbook on the market is as perfectly tailored to the needs of today’s nursing students!

 - Over 1,000 generic name drugs (encompassing over 4,000 trade name drugs) are organized alphabetically with A to Z tabs to make accessing important information quick and easy.

 - Detailed information for each drug distinguishes side effects and adverse reactions to help you identify which are most likely to occur.

 - Special text treatment for "High Alert" drugs that pose the greatest risk for patient harm promotes safe drug administration.

 - UNIQUE!
 Frequently-used herb monographs and herb interactions are included to keep you informed of the effects of commonly encountered herbs.

 - Classifications section features an overview of actions and uses for drug families.

 - Top 100 Drugs list helps you easily identify the most frequently administered drugs.

 - Nursing implications are organized in a functional nursing process framework and include headings for Baseline Assessment, Intervention/Evaluation, and Patient/Family Teaching.